 Fibromyalgia (FM) is an increasingly recognized chronic pain illness which is characterized by widespread musculoskeletal aches, pain and stiffness, soft tissue tenderness, general fatigue and sleep disturbances.
 The most common sites of pain include the neck, back, shoulders, pelvic girdle, and hands, but any body part can be involved.
 Fibromyalgia patients experience a range of symptoms of varying intensities that wax and wane over time.

 Who is affected?

-It is estimated that approximately 3-6% of the U.S. population has FM.
-Although a higher percentage of women are affected, it does strike men, women and children of all ages and races.
+It is estimated that approximately 3-6% of the U.S. population has Fibromyalgia.
+Although a higher percentage of women are affected, it does strike men, women, and children of all ages and races.

 What are the symptoms?

 FM is characterized by the presence of multiple tender points and several other symptoms.